CraftTweaker/CraftTweaker-Documentation/docs/Mods/GregTechCE/Material.md

 ### FluidMaterial

 `FluidMaterial` is a material which contains fluid features.
-Its superclass is `Material` so you can use all members in `Material`.
+Its superclass is `Material` so all members in `Material` is still available.

 Properties: